puppetlabs/puppet-docs/source/puppet/latest/man/agent.md

 Print this help message</p></li>
 <li><p>--job-id:
 Attach the specified job id to the catalog request and the report used for this agent run.
-This option only works when '--onetime' is used.</p></li>
+This option only works when '--onetime' is used.
+When using Puppet Enterprise this flag should not be used as the orchestrator sets the job-id for you and it must be unique.</p></li>
 <li><p>--logdest:
 Where to send log messages.
 Choose between 'syslog' (the POSIX syslog service), 'eventlog' (the Windows Event Log), 'console', or the path to a log